Tyler Ferguson: Arizona Diamondbacks

 On December 9, 2022, Ferguson signed a minor league contract with the Arizona Diamondbacks organization.
 He spent the year with the Triple–A Reno Aces, pitching in 51 games and logging a 5.49 ERA with 86 strikeouts across 78 2/3 innings.
 Ferguson elected free agency following the season on November 6, 2023.

-Oakland Athletics
+Oakland Athletics / Athletics

 On November 15, 2023, Ferguson signed a minor league contract with the Oakland Athletics.
-In 14 games for the Triple–A Las Vegas Aviators, he recorded a 2.40 ERA with 24 strikeouts and 4 saves across 15 innings pitched.
+In 14 games for the Triple–A Las Vegas Aviators, he recorded a 2.40 ERA with 24 strikeouts and four saves across 15 innings pitched.

 On May 7, 2024, Ferguson was selected to the 40-man roster and promoted to the major leagues for the first time.
 On July 25, Ferguson earned his first career save, striking out two batters in a scoreless ninth inning against the Los Angeles Angels.
+He made 48 appearances out of the bullpen during his rookie campaign, compiling a 4–2 record and 3.68 ERA with 62 strikeouts and two saves across 51 1/3 innings pitched.
+Ferguson made 56 relief appearances for the Athletics during the 2025 season, accumulating a 4–2 record and 4.66 ERA with 54 strikeouts and two saves over 58 innings of work.

+Ferguson was optioned to Triple-A Las Vegas to begin the 2026 season.
+He made one appearance for the Athletics on May 5, 2026, allowing four runs on four hits in 1 1/3 innings of relief against the Philadelphia Phillies.
+The following day, Ferguson was designated for assignment by the Athletics.

+Chicago Cubs

+On May 7, 2026, the Athletics traded Ferguson to the Chicago Cubs in exchange for cash considerations.